-Police: Ex-MLB player held alleged mail thieves at gunpoint
+Police: Former pitcher held alleged mail thieves at gunpoint

-MACON, Ga. – Authorities say a former Major League Baseball player held two people at gunpoint after they took mail from his mailbox.
+MACON, Ga. – Authorities say a former major league All-Star pitcher held two people at gunpoint after they took mail from his mailbox.

 The Bibb County Sheriff's office said on Facebook that deputies responded just after 2:30 p.m.
 Wednesday to a call from Kevin Brown in Macon.